 What else do I need to know?

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-This drug may harm a baby developing in the womb.
-It is important not to father a child while you are having treatment with this drug and for at least 6 months afterwards.
+This treatment might harm a baby developing in the womb.
+It is important not to father a child while you are having treatment and for at least 6 months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 Don’t have immunisations with live vaccines while you’re having treatment and for up to 12 months afterwards.
 The length of time depends on the treatment you are having.
 Ask your doctor or pharmacist how long you should avoid live vaccinations.

 In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).